-A QHP issuer must agree to comply with WAHBE standards and processes established for the individual market for transfer of EDI transactions, enrollment, reconciliation, and reporting.
-This includes accepting all required forms of payment, managing grace periods, participating in process improvement initiatives with WAHBE (e.g., the fitgap initiative and enhancements to the monthly reconciliation process), and adhering to sponsorship program requirements established in RCW 43.71.030 and the WAHBE Sponsorship Policy available on the WAHBE website (e.g., accepting payments on behalf of individuals from Exchange-registered sponsors; issuing refunds to Exchange-registered sponsors; providing a sponsor with an accounting of the total amount owed to the issuer).
+A QHP issuer must agree to comply with WAHBE policies, standards, and processes established for the individual market for transfer of EDI transactions, enrollment, reconciliation, and reporting.
+This includes accepting all required forms of payment, managing grace periods, participating in process improvement initiatives with WAHBE (e.g., the fitgap process and enhancements to the monthly reconciliation process), and adhering to sponsorship program requirements established in RCW 43.71.030 and the WAHBE Sponsorship Policy available on the WAHBE website (e.g., accepting payments on behalf of individuals from Exchange-registered sponsors; issuing refunds (including medical loss ratio rebates) to Exchange-registered sponsors; providing a sponsor with an accounting of the total amount owed to the issuer).